vitaliturkin/Minesweeper/README.md

 This project was done on the Boolean Coding Week - Arcade Collection

-It can be assessed https://vitaliturkin.github.io/Minesweeper/
+It can be accessed https://vitaliturkin.github.io/Minesweeper/